waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Whitney Defeated.
 Plain Badge and TM45 obtained.
 - Squirtbottle Quest:
   1. Talked to Floria on Route 36 (Turn 4347).
   2. Return to Goldenrod Flower Shop (Map 11_2 at 29, 6) for SQUIRTBOTTLE.
+(In Progress)
   3. Use SQUIRTBOTTLE on Sudowoodo.
 - Deliver KENYA (Spearow) to Route 31.